 This guide will help you decide which type of device suits you best, and what to look for when you're shopping for reliable car navigation.

-- computer processor to calculate routes, distances and times
+- a computer processor to calculate routes, distances and times

-- map database, including points of interest such as schools, police stations, car parks, petrol stations and hospitals (most car navigation systems available in Australia use the same mapping data, so the difference between models is how they let you use and display the data).
+- a map database, including points of interest such as schools, police stations, car parks, petrol stations and hospitals.

 Maps are delivered in one of two ways.
 Apps either:

 - gradually download portions of the map as you enter new areas (his requires a 3/4G connection), or

 - download an entire state or country map in one hit over Wi-Fi.

 Most apps that use 3 or 4G connectivity gradually download portions of the map as you require them, to save storage space on your smartphone.
 Though handy, this can put you at the mercy of mobile networks which are prone to dropouts depending on your carrier and location.
 Most smartphones also use A-GPS, where the "A" stands for assisted, which means 3 or 4G navigation are used to help enhance the GPS signal.